 Developer Westwood Studios

-This point-and-click adventure perfectly captures the mood of Ridley Scott’s classic dystopian sci-fi film.
+This adventure game perfectly captures the mood of the classic dystopian sci-fi film.
 Playing as a rookie Blade Runner called Ray McCoy, you’re tasked with hunting down a group of rogue replicants.
 The story mirrors the film a little too closely, but McCoy does a lot more detecting than Deckard.
 Much of the game is spent scouring the rainy streets of a futuristic Los Angeles for clues.
 Brilliantly, there’s a random element when you start a new game, and you never know which of the characters might secretly be a replicant—including yourself.

 Sam & Max Hit the Road